MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M04-Ask-analyze-content-with-microsoft-copilot-microsoft-365/5-ask-questions-about-notes-copilot-onenote.md

-Copilot in OneNote supercharges your note taking and helps you understand, create, and recall information.
+Microsoft 365 Copilot in OneNote supercharges your note taking and helps you understand, create, and recall information.
 With Copilot in OneNote, you’re never limited by a set of predetermined prompts.
 You can freely chat with Copilot to complete a wide variety of complex tasks to transform OneNote into an invaluable assistant.

 Chatting with Copilot can help you: